Monotones in General Resource Theories: Assessing Informativeness of Monotones in General Resource Theories

 \begin{definition} Let $\ordres$ be a preordered set and let $f_W, g_{W'} \colon R \to \reals$ be partial functions with domains $W$ and $W'$ respectively.
 We say that $f_W$ \textbf{witnesses more resource nonconvertibility in} $\bm{\ordres}$ than $g_{W'}$ does if $f_W \sqsupseteq g_{W'}$ holds, where

 \end{definition}

-\begin{proposition}[more informative functions generate more informative monotones] Let $\RT{R}$ be a resource theory with an associated preordered set $\ordres$ and let $D$ be a downward closed subset of $R$.
+\begin{proposition}[more informative monotones from more informative functions] Let $\RT{R}$ be a resource theory with an associated preordered set $\ordres$ and let $D$ be a downward closed subset of $R$.
 Furthermore, let $f_W \colon R \to \reals$ and $g_{W'} \colon R \to \reals$ be two partial functions with domains $W$ and $W'$ respectively.

 If $f_W$ witnesses more resource nonconvertibility in $\ordres$ than $g_{W'}$ does, then $\yield{f_W}{D}$ is more informative about $\ordres$ than $\yield{g_{W'}}{D}$ is and also $\cost{f_W}{D}$ is more informative about $\ordres$ than $\cost{g_{W'}}{D}$ is.
 That is, we have